nuuuwan/news_lk3_data/README.md

 Tokyo Cement was up at 60.60.
 ACL Cables was up at 95.80.
 Jat Holdings was up at 21.40.
 Lanka Aluminium was up at 28.50.

-Sierra Cables, for which Iconic Trust has announced a mandatory offer, close down at 10.70.
+Sierra Cables, for which Iconic Trust has announced a mandatory offer, closed down at 10.70.

 ...